GBA(LEGAL) - PUBLIC INFORMATION PROGRAM: ACCESS TO PUBLIC INFORMATION

 A document evaluating the performance of a teacher or administrator is confidential and is not subject to disclosure under the PIA.

-At the request of a school district, open-enrollment charter school, or private school at which an administrator has applied for employment, a district shall give the requesting district or school a document evaluating the performance of a teacher or administrator employed by the school.
+At the request of a school district, open-enrollment charter school, or private school at which a teacher or administrator has applied for employment, a district shall give the requesting district or school a document evaluating the performance of a teacher or administrator employed by the school.

 A district shall give the Texas Education Agency (TEA) a document evaluating the performance of a teacher or administrator employed by the district for purposes of an investigation conducted by TEA.